h5bp/server-configs-nginx/CONTRIBUTING.md

-# Contributing to Apache Server Configs
+# Contributing to Nginx Server Configs

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.